Illustration Essay Outline Templates

 Note transition strategies in your outline between major sections.
 How will you bridge from your introduction to your first example?
 Between body paragraphs?
 Into your conclusion?
 Planning transitions during outlining prevents the choppy, disconnected feeling that occurs when you try to create connections while drafting.

-Mistake 5: Treating Outline as Unchangeable
+Mistake 5: Treating the Outline as Unchangeable

 Outlines should guide writing, not constrain it.
 If you discover while writing that a better organizational structure emerges, or that one example doesn't work as well as anticipated, adjust your outline.
 The outline exists to serve you, not the reverse.
 Successful writers frequently revise outlines during the drafting process based on what they discover.